neoforged/Documentation/docs/resources/client/models/items.md

 ---
-description: This article explains the various properties of client items and their connections to item models.
+description: An overview of the various properties of client items, and their connections to item models.
 sidebar_position: 2
 ---
 import Tabs from '@theme/Tabs';